Solo Stove Yukon Review: Yes, It’s Actually Smokeless

 Another question I wanted to answer was: Does the outside of the Solo Stove get hot?
 I got a fire going and let it burn for 30 minutes.
 I then used a laser thermometer to measure the Solo Stove’s exterior temperature.
 The bottom remained cool around 70 degrees, and the temperature in the middle of the stove was about 120 degrees.
 The temp jumped to 230 degrees at the top of the stove.
 So, it’s best not to touch the upper half of the stove when you have a fire going.

-How did the Solo Stove hold up after eight months outside?
+How did the Solo Stove hold up after two years outside?
 Pretty darn well.
 I’ve stored my Solo Stove outside using the rain cover.
 The stove still looks new, but the rain cover doesn’t look great.
 There are no tears in the rain cover—it’s just dirty.

 What It Does Best